I don't particularly like tea, but Meghann does, so upon our

 Upon arrival, we received two tea bags as tickets for the upcoming tour starting twenty minutes later.

+When we were called for our tour, we crammed into a theater for a ten minute video.
 But first we were welcomed by our tour guide named Stayshine.
 This was the first of many things on our trip to Colorado to remind us of the state's place as the hipster paradise of the midwest (Portland on the west; Brooklyn on the east coast).
 Anyway, the well-executed video gave a nice introduction to the company, what it stands for, its global resources and just how successful it has been, with an appropriate amount of personal touch.
 We then put on our hairnets, and for the elderly and hipsters among us, beardnets, and proceed to enter the factory (no pictures allowed).

 Most factories are visually stimulating and/or stimulate your palate.
 With the exception of smelling yeast at brewery, the nose is rarely stimulated.
 This factory tour was an olfactory adventure (pun intended).
 We first entered a storage area, but not for the finished, packaged product, just the raw and finished tea product in huge bins towering to the tall ceiling.
 As we were warned, every step through the storage area presented a different smell, some more easily identifiable than the others, but nevertheless producing an abundance of sensory intrigue.

-After learning more about the types of tea from Stayshine who, despite her young age, knew an impressive amount about each and every tea, their source and how the company acquired them, we entered the most intense part of the tourthe Mint Room.
+After learning more about the types of tea from Stayshine who, despite her young age, knew an impressive amount about each and every tea, their source and how the company acquired them, we entered the most intense part of the tour—the Mint Room.
 As we all know, since mint permeates and dominates everything it encounters, mint gets its own dedicated room which figuratively smacks you in the face upon entry, immediately clearing up any congestion you might have had.
 Quite an experience to say the least.

 We weren't taken to see the finished product in storage, but we were told a lot about their dominance of the U.S. market and were introduced to their international ambition.
 We then entered a door exiting the factory and were deposited into the factory store to purchase anything and everything with the Celestial Seasonings logo (and their iconic Sleepytime bear) including a lot, but not all of their teas.